The algebraic boundary of the sonc cone: Preliminaries on Circuits

 We modify the vectors $\bb_1, \dots, \bb_m$ one by one by elimination.
 At step $k$, choose some $j \neq k$, and replace $\bb_k$ with the vector

 where $\varepsilon$ is chosen as the smallest positive number such that $\hat \bb_k$ has at least one vanishing coordinate.
-Then, $\hat \bb_k$ is nontrivial since $\bb_k$ and $\bb_j$ are linearly independent, and its first coordinate is negative as $\ker(A)$ does not contain any nontrivial nonnegative vectors.
+The vector $\hat \bb_k$ is nontrivial, since $\bb_k$ and $\bb_j$ are linearly independent.
+Hence, the first coordinate of $\hat \bb_k$ must be negative, since $\ker(A)$ does not contain any nontrivial nonnegative vectors.

-After these modifications, we obtain a basis $\{\bb_1, \dots, \bb_m\}$ of $\ker(A)$ fulfilling the following two conditions.
+After iteratively replacing $\bb_k$ by $\hat \bb_k$, we obtain a basis $\{\bb_1, \dots, \bb_m\}$ of $\ker(A)$ fulfilling the following two conditions.
 First, as $\bb_k$ has a vanishing coordinate, its support is a strict subset $A_k \subset A$.
 Second, as the only negative coordinate of $\bb_k$ is its first coordinate, the support set $A_k$ has $\al_0$ as a relative interior point.
-Since a strict subset of $A$ has either strictly smaller dimension or strictly smaller codimension, the induction hypothesis implies that each $\bb_k$ can be written as a linear combination of vectors $\bc$ for simplicial circuits $\bc \subset A_k$.
+Since a strict subset of $A$ has either strictly smaller dimension or strictly smaller codimension, the induction hypothesis implies that each $\bb_k$ can be written as a linear combination of vectors $\bc$ for simplicial circuits $c \subset A_k$.
 But any simplicial circuit contained in $A_k$ is contained in $A$.
 Since $\{\bb_1, \dots, \bb_k\}$ is a basis for $\ker(A)$, the statement follows. \end{proof}

-\begin{example} The simplest example of a support set $A$ such that $\ker(A)$ is not spanned by simplicial circuits is the case of a circuit which is not a simplicial circuit.
+\begin{example} The simplest example of a support set $A$ such that $\ker(A)$ is not spanned by simplicial circuits is the case when $A$ is a non-simplicial circuit.
 In this case, $\ker(A)$ has dimension one, but $A$ contains no simplicial circuits. \end{example}

-It follows from Theorem~\ref{thm:EdgeGenerators} that if $A$ is a two-dimensional support set with no relative interior point, then the dimension of the Reznick cone is equal to the number of points of $\al$ which are \emph{not} vertices of the Newton polytope $\cN(A)$.
-Hence, $\cR_A$ is full-dimensional if and only if $\cN(A)$ is a simplex.
-At the time of this writing, the corresponding characterization for higher dimensional support sets is unknown.
+\begin{example} If $A$ is a two-dimensional support set with no relative interior point, then all elements $\al \in A$ are located on (one-dimensional) edges of the Newton polytope $\cN$.
+One can prove, using Theorem~\ref{thm:EdgeGenerators} and Proposition~\ref{pro:DimensionOneSimplePolyhedralCone}, that, in this case, the dimension of the Reznick cone is equal to the number of points of $\al$ which are not vertices of $\cN$.
+For example, $\cR_A$ is full-dimensional if and only if $\cN$ is a simplex. \end{example}